Who we are

 Careers

-Candidate Attorneys - Applications for articles starting in 2025 are currently open!
+Candidate Attorneys - Applications for articles starting in 2025 are currently closed!

 Although academic results will get us interested, this is not all that we are looking for.
 We are looking for the EISH factor: energetic, intelligent and self-motivated individuals who are hardworking.